chizzletaz/BakeAndBinge/README.md

 # **Features**

 ## **Existing Features**
-Feature 1 - allows users X to achieve Y, by having them fill out Z For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

 - **Responsiveness** on all viewports, which allow users to use the website on all devices.
 - A **navigation bar**, which allow users to easily navigate the website.
 On devices below 992px, the navbar collapses into a hamburger menu, to reduce the real estate and create a cleaner, calmer look.